BetterMontreal/BetterMontreal.github.io/about.md

 if you're happy doing that work, then you don't need this project.
 But, if you find it to be a mess, then contribute to this project.

-# To contribute
+# To contribute big-time
-Comment on [bugs and development issues](waffle.io/bettermtl/bettermtl.github.io) to help report and prioritize.

-Add to the [discussion here](gitter.im/bettermtl/general) especially for better methods of showing information about attention management (rsvp'ing, attending, volunteering, contributing, fact-checking).

-Fork the repo (modify and send us pull-requests).
+Fork the repo, modify and send us a pull-request.
+Send no money.